-The right apps will help you out massively when you’re navigating your way around new countries, whether that’s finding you the best hostel in town, booking cheap flights, helping you translate a baffling menu or even connecting you with like-minded explorers nearby!
+The right apps will help you out massively when navigating your way around new countries, whether finding the best hostel in town, booking cheap flights, helping you translate a baffling menu, or even connecting you with like-minded explorers nearby!

-Here are some of my personal faves that you should definitely download:
+Here are some of my faves that you should download:

-Hostelworld: probably the number one most useful app for travelers, Hostelworld lists hostels (as well as hotels, B&Bs and guesthouses) all over the world, with plenty of pics, information, a score, and reviews from people who have stayed — meaning you can get a feel for the best accommodation at your next destination
+Hostelworld: probably the number one most helpful app for travelers, Hostelworld lists hostels (as well as hotels, B&Bs, and guesthouses) all over the world, with plenty of pics, information, a score, and reviews from people who have stayed — meaning you can get a feel for the best accommodation at your next destination

 Skyscanner: great for if you're booking flights on the go — Skyscanner helps you to easily search for and compare flight prices, as well as letting you set up alerts so that you can get the cheapest flights possible

 Google Translate: probably the most comprehensive (and free) translation tool out there, Google Translate is a must if you're traveling in countries where you don't know the language.

 To date, the app offers text translation for 108 languages and functions like speech translation, offline translation, and instant camera translation (which is useful if you're trying to figure out dishes on a menu).

 Travello: there are a few apps out there that can connect you with nearby travelers with similar interests and itineraries, which are great for solo travelers looking to meet people and make new friends.

 Travello is one, but you can also check out SoloTraveller and Tourlina (which is explicitly aimed at solo female travelers)